Gamepad GameSir G7 HE

 Circle Error

-In the case of the GameSir G7 HE, the Central Accuracy for the left joystick is 3%, and 3.6% for the right stick.
+For the GameSir G7 HE, the Stick Centering is 3% for the left joystick and 3.6% for the right stick.
+Values above 2% may lead to noticeable drift in some scenarios, which can affect precision in games.

 Disclaimer